Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

-NICARDIPINE (nye KAR de peen) is a calcium-channel blocker.
-It affects the amount of calcium found in your heart and muscle cells.
-This relaxes your blood vessels, which can reduce the amount of work the heart has to do.
-This medicine is used for the short-term treatment of high blood pressure when the patient is not able to take oral therapy.
+NICARDIPINE (nye KAR de peen) is a calcium channel blocker.
+It relaxes your blood vessels and decreases the amount of work the heart has to do.
+It treats high blood pressure.

 How should I use this medicine?